rameerez/telegrama/README.md

 Telegrams.send_message("Important admin notification!")
 ```

-This is useful for Rails developers using Telegram messages for notifications, admin alerts, daily summaries, and status updates.
+This is useful for Rails developers using Telegram messages for notifications, admin alerts, errors, logs, daily summaries, and status updates.

 ## Quick start